Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 """""""""""""""""""""""""""""""""""""""""""

 1. Create the mosaic by clicking "Add mosaic"
-2. Upload your images into mosaic, click "+" on selected mosaic and choose the way of uploading - from file or QGIS raster layer
+2. Upload your images into mosaic, click "+" on selected mosaic and choose the way of uploading - you can choose from the file on your device or from QGIS raster layer
-3. Now you can preview the whole mosaic (QGIS tile layer will appear)
+3. Now you can preview the whole mosaic (QGIS tile layer will be added)
-4. And see the uploaded images and preview them one at a time (QGIS tile layer will appear):
+4. See the uploaded images and preview them one at a time (QGIS tile layer will be added):

 .. figure:: _static/qgis/my_imagery_images.png
          :alt: My imagery main